opcode81/sensAI/README-dev.md

+# Development Environment

+This section explains the steps required to set up an environment in order to develop sensAI further.

+## Clone Large Files

+Clone the full repo, including large files using [git large file storage](https://git-lfs.github.com):

+    git lfs pull

+This adds, in particular, data that is used in notebooks.

+## Create the Python Virtual Environment

+Use conda to set up the Python environment:

+    conda env create -f environment.py

+Solving the environment may take several minutes (but should ultimately work).

+NOTE: versions are mostly unpinned in the environment specification, because this facilitates conda dependency resolution.
+Also, sensAI is intended to be compatible with all (newer) versions of the dependencies.
+If it isn't, we need to specify  an upper version bound in `setup.py` (where it matters the most) as well as in `environment.yml`.
+Compatibility with old (pinned) versions and the latest versions is tested in the tox build (see blow).

 # Build and Test Pipeline

 The tests and docs build are executed via **tox** in several environments:
 * `py`: the "regular" test environment, where we test against the pinned dependencies which we also use for development (by explicitly including `requirements.txt` with the pinned versions; this is also the environment in which we test the execution of notebooks
 * `py_latest_dependencies`: the environment where we use the latest versions of all dependencies (except where we have identified an incompatibility; see `setup.py` definitions `DEPS_VERSION_LOWER_BOUND` and `DEPS_VERSION_UPPER_BOUND_EXCLUSIVE`); by not including `requirements.txt`, we depend on the latest admissible versions according to `setup.py`
-* `docs`: the environment in which docs are built via sphinx (by executing `build_scripts/update_docs.py`)
+* `docs`: the environment in which docs are built via sphinx

 ## Docs Build

 Docs are automatically created during the GitHub build via tox.

-All .rst files are auto-generated, with the exception of the root index file  `index.rst`.
+All .rst files are auto-generated (by `build_scripts/update_docs.py`), with the exception of the root index file  `index.rst`.

 ### Dependency Handling